Marlborough green gecko: Conservation status

 In 2012 the Department of Conservation classified the Marlborough gecko as At Risk under the New Zealand Threat Classification System.
 It was judged as meeting the criteria for At Risk threat status as a result of it having a low to high ongoing or predicted decline.
 This gecko is also regarded as being Conservation Dependent.
+Populations have been threatened through habitat loss/destruction, habitat fragmentation, and the introduction of introduced mammalian predators including rats, mice, mustelids, and possums.
+N. manukanus populations also struggled with competition for food sources against introduced vespulid wasps.

+A photo of Naultinus manukanus showing its raised conical scales.

+A photograph of a Mānuka bush in flower, from which the species name manukanus is derived.